-There a lot of things that even many locals don’t know about Mesa.
+There are many details that even some locals don’t know about Mesa.
 One is that the city is home not only to a large population of Mexican heritage, but also to a significant presence of people with origins elsewhere in Latin America.
 That’s why Mesa has been home over the years to restaurants serving underappreciated cuisines such as Peruvian and Guatemalan.
-The newest addition is Republica Empanada, which serves the stuffed specialities of Central America, specifically Costa Rica, along with a few dishes originating in the interior of Mexico.
+One enduring Latin American restaurant is Republica Empanada, which serves food from Central America, specifically Costa Rica, along with a few dishes originating in the interior of Mexico.

-Republica Empanada has set up shop in a low-key spot in Downtown Mesa.
+Republica Empanada is found in a low-key spot at the corner of Hibbert and First Avenue in Downtown Mesa.
 The space is a mid-century building next to the Mesa Urban Garden.
-The location is between the light rail stations at Center / Main and Mesa Drive / Main.
-Mesa Drive is a slightly shorter walk, but the Center station offers the advantage of a pleasant stroll through the Mesa Arts Center (MAC).
-In fact, Republica Empanada’s location makes it a convenient choice before or after a show at MAC.
-The nearest bike racks are a block to the east at the municipal courthouse.
+The restaurant is roughly halfway between the light rail stations at Center / Main and Mesa Drive / Main.
+Mesa Drive is slightly closer, but the Center station offers the opportunity to stroll through the grounds of the Mesa Arts Center or to pedal along the First Avenue bike lanes.
+A bike rack is found outside the restaurant entrance with more situated at the nearby municipal courthouse.

-Inside, the space has been brought up to date with murals on the walls.
-The seating is a long communal table, some smaller tables by the windows, and a small lounge area near the host station.
+The vintage building’s facade maintains its classic elements while its interior has been brought up to date with bright works by local artists.
+The seating is a long communal table, some smaller tables by the windows, and an open lounge area near the host station.
 There’s also a back patio with several comfortable tables, plenty of shade, and a view of the garden next door.
-During weekday lunch service, order at the counter and then wait for food to be brought to the table.
+During weekday lunch service, customers order at the counter and then wait for food to be brought to the table.
 In the evening and on weekends, the restaurant switches to a full-service model.

-In either scenario, the atmosphere has proven casual, family-friendly, and welcoming.
+Seasonal specials include pozole offered in both red and white versions with a choice of chicken or pork during the cooler winter weather.
 For a lighter meal, the two entree salads offer another option.
 The black bean salad combines abundant legumes with corn, cucumbers, and more in a summery mix.
 Another salad of hearts of palm and avocado has extra protein from boiled egg and chickpeas.
-If those salads allow more appetite for dessert, then the sweet empanadas are a logical choice.
-Nutella, fruit, and peanut butter are among the indulgent fillings, and an empanada a la mode is possible for an added charge.
-The rice pudding, studded with raisins and cloves, is another pleasing end to the meal.
+If there is room for dessert, the sweet empanadas are a logical choice.
+Nutella, and peanut butter are among the fillings, and any can be upgraded with a scoop of ice cream.

 201 E. 1st Ave., Mesa AZ 85210